AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

 Now we can instantiate (below), the ODE's and phases for each of the 4 rocket stages and combine them into a single optimal control problem.
 On the first phase we apply our known initial state, time, and mass as a boundary value.
 The length of the phase is then enforced by fixing the final time of the last state to be equal to the burnout time of the first 6 SRB's.
-The initial position velocity and time of phases 2 and 3 will be dictated by later continuity constraints, so along these phases we only need to explicitly enforce the known initial mass and burnout times given in the problem statement.
+The initial position, velocity, and time of phases 2 and 3 will be dictated by later continuity constraints, so along these phases we only need to explicitly enforce the known initial mass and burnout times given in the problem statement.
-In :code:`phase4`, since the final, burnout time of the final stage not known, we simply place an upper bound to be the time at which all propellant would have been expended.
+In :code:`phase4`, since the final burnout time of the final stage is not known, we simply place the upper bound to be the time at which all propellant would have been expended.
-Additionally, it is to this phase that we apply out terminal constraint on the target orbit, and our objective to maximize final mass.
+Additionally, it is to this phase that we apply our terminal constraint on the target orbit, and our objective to maximize final mass.

-Finally, we combine these 4 phases into a single optimal control problem and add a link constraint that enforces position, velocity and time continuity between sequential phases.
+Finally, we combine these 4 phases into a single optimal control problem and add a link constraint that enforces position, velocity, and time continuity between sequential phases.
-We then run :code:`solve_optimize()` the problem with the line search enabled and return the solution for plotting.
+We then run :code:`solve_optimize()` on the problem with the line search enabled and return the solution for plotting.